 The Difference Between 「ようだ」 and 「みたいだ」

-In other words, the core meaning is often similar, but the feeling of the sentence changes.
+In other words, their core meaning is quite similar, but their style is different.

 For example: